 - Modulation – The process of adjusting the information you want to send in the carrier wave is called modulation.

-- Coherer – A tube filled with iron or metal filings that were earlier used to receive the radio waves for wireless telegraphy.
+- Coherer – A tube filled with iron or metal filings used earlier to receive the radio waves for wireless telegraphy.

 - Hertzian waves are the radio waves of the electromagnetic spectrum, which were called Hertzian waves when the German scientist Heinrich Hertz proved their existence in 1888.